andreasvarga/PeriodicMatrices.jl/docs/src/index.md

 * **[`hr2bt`](@ref)**   Building a block Toeplitz matrix approximation of a harmonic (Fourier) array representation.
 * **[`hr2btupd`](@ref)**  Building an updated block Toeplitz matrix approximation of a harmonic (Fourier) array representation.

+A comprehensive set of conversions between discrete-time models and between continuous-time models is implemented via the `convert` function.

 **Periodic matrix utilities**

 * **[`pseig`](@ref)**   Characteristic multipliers of a periodic matrix.